 How to Calculate Monthly Churn

 To calculate monthly churn, we need to know how many customers we have on the first day of a given month.
-We get that by counting the number of unique customers who paid for a monthly subscription – new acquisitions plus renewals – in the previous month.
+We determine that by counting the number of unique customers who paid for a monthly subscription – new acquisitions plus renewals – in the previous month.

 To calculate the churn rate, we count the number of monthly subscriptions that expired during the current month (Users at Beginning of Month – Users at End of Month) and divide it by the number of customers at the beginning of the month.

 We wanted to be sure that this churn rate was correct, so we verified that users whose subscriptions had expired didn’t purchase a different subscription later.
 It turned out that a considerable proportion of users (roughly 10%) exhibited this behavior.

 We then recalculated churn rate by removing the users who bought something later, since they didn’t churn after all.

-The final value for churn rate was between 10% and 12%.
+The final value for the churn rate was between 10% and 12%.

 Because we calculated the customer lifetime value only for users with monthly subscriptions, ARPA needs to represent how much a customer spends on average during a given month.